ttchengab/ATML_BetaVAE/README.md

 ## Self-Implementation and other's implementations

-The beta-VAEs and conventional VAEsare self-implemented architectures.
+The beta-VAEs and conventional VAEs are self-implemented architectures.
 This includes the beta-VAEs under multiple datasets (dSprite, MNIST, FashionMNIST, 3DChairs) along with their designated dataloaders.

 DC-IGN is also self-implemented as there exists no PyTorch implementations.